 Professional photographers and hobbyists alike use SD (Secure Digital) format memory cards.
 However, the specific acronym, “SD”, is actually outdated, as you’ll see next.
 It is important to remember this because you do not simply want to buy any SD card; you need to look for specific types.
 (Read on!)

 SDHC Memory Cards

 Again, SDHC (Secure Digital High Capacity) cards are an older type in the SD family.
-They were/are ideal for casual and aspiring photographers; more than good enough for everyday use.
-However, SDHC only comes in 8-32GB capacities, and we usually recommend 32-64GB as a bare minimum for most photographers who have a camera with 24 megapixels or more.
+They were ideal for casual and aspiring photographers, or even a professional who may have been working 5-10 years ago.
+However, SDHC cards only come in 8-32GB capacities, and today we usually recommend 32-64GB as a minimum capacity for most photographers who have a camera with 24 megapixels or more.
 So, once gain, read on!